Free digital or printable college student planner to get you organized both at school and after school and to help you study.

 There is also an additional and optional section to prevent procrastination, help you study less, and get more done.

 If this is not the ultimate student planner for you then see the best planners for college.

 These are some of the pages in the free digital and printable student planner.
 With the printable college planner, you can print as many copies of each page as you need.
 You don’t have to print pages that you don’t need.
 With the digital version, you have binder dividers with links to every page in the planner.

-This is the cover page, class info, class schedule and course and credit tracker.
+This is the cover page, class info, class schedule (to keep track of your schedule), and course and credit tracker.

 There is a two-paged college list in the planner to help you pack.
 See college packing list for more formats you can download.

 There is a section for each month with a daily planner, weekly planner, monthly planner, study tracker, assignment tracker, homework tracker, project planner, essay planner and a to-do list.
 If you don’t want daily and weekly planning pages then you can delete pages on the digital planner or not print them on the printable academic year planner.